 SARATOGA LAKE AQUATIC WEED HARVESTING PROGRAM

-• New York State Department of Environmental Conservation Fisheries Manager has requested that harvesting be minimized to preserve fish and aquatic wildlife habitats.
+- The New York State Department of Environmental Conservation Fisheries Manager, a key authority in our lake’s preservation, has specifically requested that harvesting be minimized.
+This is to preserve the habitats of our fish and aquatic wildlife, a crucial aspect of our lake’s ecosystem.

-• Working near-shore puts the harvester and operator at risk due to submerged pipelines, old dock debris, and a great chance of hitting docks or boats.
+- Working near the shore puts the harvester and operator at risk due to submerged pipelines, old dock debris, and the possibility of hitting docks or boats.

-• Harvesting is for boating access to deep water, clearing paths from groups of docks (not individual docks) to deep water areas.
+- Harvesting is for boating access to deep water, clearing paths for groups of docks (not individual docks) to deep water areas.
 Harvesting near docks and closer to shore would be an emergency response to a specific problem only and when the harvesters are in that area.
 This response would be similar to the fire department doing a pump out when there is a flood.

-• The harvesters stay away from all personal property.
-This includes locations with moorings, swim floats, and other obstructions that will NOT be harvested near.
+- The harvesters stay away from all personal property.
+This includes locations with moorings, swim floats, and other obstructions with no nearby harvesting

 Whether it is seen as good or bad, aquatic vegetation (lake weed) is a part of lake living.
 All summer long, the aquatic weed harvesting team is very busy on the lake with two aquatic weed harvesters cutting back the lake weeds.
 As the summer continues, the increase of warmer weather and sunshine has promoted more weed growth.
 The aquatic weed harvesters cut up to 15 truckloads or 20-25 tons a day.